 Saber-toothed cats most likely latch onto their prey with their strong legs and sink their claws into the sides of the animal.
 Once the animal falls to the ground, the saber tooth stabs the cat through the abdomen or front of the neck where few bones are, causing their prey to bleed heavily.

-Most plant-eating animals were too quick for the saber-toothed cat; therefore, it is unknown for sure what their primary victim was.
+Most plant-eating animals were too quick for the saber-toothed cat; therefore, it is unknown what their primary victim was.
 Though they could have brought down a mammoth the size of an elephant, their main prey was their weight or smaller.
-Which meant their main diet consisted of horses, young bison, antelope, and young mammoths.
+Their primary diet consisted of horses, young bison, antelope, and young mammoths.

 No one knows why the saber-toothed cat became extinct.
-There are three theories as to what killed these animals’ humans, climate, and disease.
+There are three theories about what killed these animals’ humans, climate, and disease.

 Though it is very doubtful humans killed these ferocious animals, we may have hunted and eaten most of their prey, causing them to have limited food sources.
 Climate changes could have reduced their food source.
 Plus, they may not have been able to survive in the warmth after the ice age.
 The disease most likely killed the saber-tooth cat.

-Though there is much about the saber-toothed cat, that is unknown, we have learned a lot from studying its bones.
+Though there is much about the unknown saber-toothed cat, we have learned a lot from studying its bones.
 The biggest mystery that the cat has left behind is its sudden disappearance from the earth.
 Today, many fear that many large cats on the planet today may follow in its footsteps since the number of large cats continues to dwindle.